 Side effects of HCV polymerase inhibitors may vary but some possible symptoms include headache and fatigue.

 Scientists continue to work to find more effective, more tolerable and shorter HCV treatment options.
-There are many products on the horizon.
-Some medications in the late stages of clinical investigation include:
+All-oral, interferon-free treatments in the late stages of clinical investigation include: